ssp21/ssp21-spec/ssp21.md

 }
 ```

-* **nonce** - An incrementing nonce that ensures every session message for a given key is unique to provide protection
+* **nonce** - An incrementing nonce that provides protection from replay of session messages.
-from replay.

-* **valid_until_ms** - A relative millisecond timestamp since session initialization as defined in section on key
+* **valid_until_ms** - A relative millisecond timestamp since session initialization as defined in the section on key
 negotiation.
-Endpoints will add this value to *time_session_init* and ensure that it is less than or equal to NOW()
-before processing the message.

 * **flags** - First and final bits used for message reassembly.